 - ACM TVX

 Wednesday 25th of June

-WelcomeWe are an interaction design and ubiquitous computing research group based in Culture Lab, Newcastle University.
+WelcomeWe are an interaction design and ubiquitous computing research group called Open Lab, based at Newcastle University.
 Established in 2008, the group is led by Patrick Olivier and has a core team of around sixty researchers.
 Our work focuses on the experience-centred design of digital technology and applied challenges in ubiquitous computing.
 Many members of the group originate from a disciplines outside computer science, including psychology, electronic engineering, sociology, clinical sciences, education, design and fine art.

 Selected Media Visit Our Channel